Serenity 6.6.0 Release Notes (2023-03-15)

 - myDialogAsPanel = new Serenity.Demo.BasicSamples.EntityDialogAsPanel();

-- // load a new entity if url doesn't contain an ID, or load order with ID specified in page URL
+- // load a new entity if the URL doesn't contain an ID, or load the order with the ID specified in the page URL

-- // here we use done event in second parameter, to be sure operation succeeded before showing the panel
+- // here we use the done event in the second parameter, to be sure the operation succeeded before showing the panel

 - myDialogAsPanel.load(@Html.Raw(Model.ToJson()) || {}, function() {

-- // if we didn't reach here, probably there is no order with specified ID in url
+- // if we didn't reach here, probably there is no order with the specified ID in the URL

 - myDialogAsPanel.element.removeClass('hidden').appendTo('#DialogDiv');